How much does it cost to enter?

 When do I get the results and when can I tell everyone if I win a medal?

-What happens if I win a Gold medal?
+What happens if my wine scores 95+ and wins a Gold medal?

-The Competition Director will email the supplier of each Gold medal winning wine on Thursday 3 August with the good news!
+The Competition Director will email the supplier of each Gold medal wine scoring 95+ on Friday 3 August with the good news!

-You’ll have until midday Monday 7 August to confirm these points.
+- If your under $25 Gold medal wine scoring 95+ has been ranked highly and selected for the Top 50, you’ll be asked to confirm your wine meets the entry criteria listed above.
+You’ll have until midday Wednesday 8 August to confirm these points.
 If everything stacks up, you’re in the Top 50 six-week nationwide NWWA promotion!
 Foodstuffs will guide you through the process step by step.

-If your under $25 Gold medal-winning wine isn’t selected for the Top 50 or falls outside the competition criteria, Foodstuffs will work with you to offer your wine to other retail banners within the Foodstuffs family to generate sales.
+- If your under $25 Gold medal wine scoring 95+ isn’t selected for the Top 50 or falls outside the competition criteria, the Competition Director will be in touch on Thursday 9 August to confirm next steps.

 What happens if I win a Silver or Bronze medal?